 The NWCA is designed to answer basic questions about the extent to which our nation’s wetlands support healthy ecological conditions and the prevalence of key stressors at the national and regional scale.

-The National Aquatic Resource Surveys (NARS) are a collaboration between EPA and the states to assess the quality of the nation’s coastal waters, lakes, rivers, streams, and wetlands.
+The National Aquatic Resource Surveys (NARS) are a collaboration between EPA, states and tribes to assess the quality of the nation’s coastal waters, lakes, rivers, streams and wetlands.
 The NARS provide critical, nationally-consistent data on the nation’s waters.